-Having been immersed in Avery's methodology, Lancefield adopted many of the typing techniques she had used for typing pneumococci.
-She began her research by resurrecting the 125 dried streptococcal cultures collected by Dochez and Avery in Texas.24 She soon began to make progress in classifying β-hemolytic streptococci through her laborious and detailed serological grouping and typing.
-But, the classification system that she was beginning to develop was not her ultimate objective.
-Instead, it was a means to her goal of identifying the antigens and determining their role in the pathogenic capability of the bacteria.25 subsequently by other researchers, who also identified similar capsular polysaccharides on pathogenic bacteria determining type specificity.
+subsequently by other researchers, who also identified similar capsular polysaccharides on pathogenic bacteria determining type specificity.
 In the mid-1930s, Lancefield isolated two soluble surface antigens from streptococci.
-The first was type-specific for the various strains of the 1918 epidemic, and the second was species-specific, present in all of the strains taken from infected humans.
+The first was type-specific for the various strains of the 1918 epidemic, and the second was species-specific, present in all of the strains taken from species-specific, present in all of the strains taken from infected humans.
 Lancefield, working just down the hall from Avery, expected to find that the type-specific antigens of streptococci were also composed of complex carbohydrates.